Personal. Compassionate. Fearless.

 How Do I File A Hostile Work Environment Claim?

-Title VII, the ADA, and the ADEA, and the PHRA both require hostile work environment victims to file their claims with the EEOC or the PHRC before going to court.
+Title VII, the ADA, the ADEA, and the PHRA all require hostile work environment victims to file their claims with the EEOC or the PHRC before filing a lawsuit.
 This is called “exhausting administrative remedies.”

-What Is The Deadline To File A Hostile Work Environment Claim With The EEOC Or PHRC?
+Deadline To File A Hostile Work Environment Claim

 To protect your hostile work environment claim, you must file a complaint with the EEOC or the PHRC within 180 days of the last hostile or harassing act.
 If you file your hostile work environment claim with the EEOC, it will automatically be filed with the PHRC.
 The same is true if you file first with the PHRC.